 The latest 911, in standard form, comes with a flat-six, twin-turbocharged petrol engine delivering 385 horsepower, which we’ve yet to try.
-But the S and 4S models have a turbocharged, 3.0-litre flat-six engine that now makes 450 horsepower, which is 30 horsepower more than the previous car.
-It’s a gorgeous piece of engineering, with no turbo lag and plenty of low-down grunt, which means you don’t need to flick around through the gears in search of peak power.
+But the S and 4S models have a turbocharged, 3.0-litre flat-six engine that makes 450 horsepower, which is 30 horsepower more than the previous car.
+It’s a gorgeous piece of engineering, with plenty of low-down grunt, which means you don’t need to flick around through the gears in search of peak power.
 Throttle response is rapid all the time, but if you’ve got the optional Sport Chrono pack then you can select Sport or Sport Plus, which sharpens the response still further.

 Gears are shifted via an eight-speed, dual-clutch automatic gearbox which is super-fast and smooth, even in Normal mode.
 There’s no manual gearbox available at launch, although one is due to follow.